TimoFreiberg/TimoFreiberg.github.io/content/clojure-vs-rust.md

 I could use the functional [`Iterator` methods](https://doc.rust-lang.org/std/iter/trait.Iterator.html) like `map` and `filter` and get the same performance as if I was using imperative loops.

 I could also use mutability freely under the watchful eye of Rusts type system, which can both improve performance and make things more readable.
-Oldschool imperative/OO languages like Java allowed mutability everywhere, which often caused problems[^mutability-problems].
+Old-school imperative/OO languages like Java allowed mutability everywhere, which often caused problems[^mutability-problems].
 Functional languages like Haskell and Clojure then tried to solve the problems with mutability by removing mutability as much as possible.
 Rust has surprised me by making mutability palatable again[^mutability-palatable].